 - □ Connection capability is affected by distance and obstructions.
-You may need to move your computer away from obstructions or closer to any access point you may be using. - □ Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer. - □ Make sure power to the access point is on. - □ Follow these steps to check the settings: - 1 Click Start and Control Panel. - 2 Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - □ Make sure the encryption key is correct. - □ Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
+You may need to move your computer away from obstructions or closer to any access point you may be using. - □ Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer. - □ Make sure power to the access point is on. - If you want to connect your computer to a wireless LAN access point using the 5 GHz band, make sure the option to use the 5 GHz band or both the 2.4 GHz and 5 GHz bands is selected on the WLAN tab in the VAIO Smart Network settings window.
+Wireless LAN communication (IEEE 802.11a standard) using only the 5 GHz band, available on selected models only, is disabled by default. - □ Follow these steps to check the settings: - 1 Click Start and Control Panel. - 2 Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - □ Make sure the encryption key is correct.

+- □ Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
 To change the settings, follow these steps: - 1 Right-click the power status icon on the taskbar and select Power Options. - 2 Click Change plan settings under the current power plan. - 3 Click Change advanced power settings. - 4 Select the Advanced settings tab. - 5 Double-click Wireless Adapter Settings and Power Saving Mode. - 6 Select Maximum Performance from the drop-down list both for On battery and Plugged in.